Colorado Car and Truck Accidents at Work

 Colorado workers’ compensation is a no-fault insurance system that pays for an employee’s medical expenses and lost wages as a result of a job-related injury or illness, regardless of who was responsible for the accident.
 But before you can qualify for benefits, your attorney has to prove that you were injured while working for your employer and in the course of doing your job.

-Our Colorado workers’ compensation attorneys know the rules and regulations surrounding workers’ compensation claims in this state.
-Our attorneys have decades of experience and can represent you in an administrative hearing before a Department of Labor judge to get you the benefits you deserve.
+Our Colorado workers’ compensation attorneys know the rules and regulations surrounding workers’ compensation claims in our state.
+Our attorneys have decades of experience and can represent you in an administrative hearing before a Department of Labor judge, if necessary, to get you the benefits you deserve.

 Personal injury (third-party) lawsuits for a car accident at work

 Sometimes, liability is not clear.
-Perhaps both you and the other driver are equally to blame for the accident.
-In that case, can you still recover?
-Colorado is a comparative fault state, which means that you can still recover under the third-party claim, but damages are calculated based on the negligence of every party directly involved in the accident.
+Perhaps both you and the other driver are partially to blame for the accident.
+In that case, can you still recover damages?
+Colorado is a comparative fault state, which means that your compensation is based on your percentage of fault, and you must be less than 50% at fault for the accident to recover any compensation.